 Gateway will be closed from Saturday, May 12 through Friday, May 23, 2014.

 Valley Oak Cross Section

-The most recent addition to the Gateway exhibits is a cross section of a 115-year-old valley oak (Quercus lobata) that grew in front of the Bidwell Mansion.
+This cross section of a 115-year-old valley oak (Quercus lobata) that grew in front of the Bidwell Mansion has been a featured exhibit since Fall 2012.
 The tree fell in a rain and windstorm in January 2008.

 Hooker Oak Legacy: Gateway donation box

 The donation box created from Hooker Oak wood has been at Gateway since February 2012.
 At one time, Chico’s Hooker Oak tree was considered to be the largest valley oak in the world, standing more than 100 feet tall.
 The circumference of the outside branches was nearly 500 feet.